rahulrao9/Twitter-Sentiment-Analysis/README.md

 Carefully listening to the voice of the customer on Twitter using sentiment analysis allows companies to understand their audience, keep on top of what’s being said about their brand – and their competitors – and discover new trends in the industry.

+***Trained Model***
+* The model that i have trained was around 88mb so i had to compress it to upload.
+If you are using it, extract the same.
+* I have also uploaded the checkpoints just incase.
+* The link for the dataset is in the read me file.